Shazia Sobia

-Shazia Sobia (شازیہ ثوبیہ) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Shazia Sobia (شازیہ ثوبیہ) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously she was member of the National Assembly from November 2015 to May 2018.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) on a reserved seat for women from Sindh in 2015 following the resignation of Alizeh Iqbal Haider.

 She was re-elected to the National Assembly as a candidate of PPP on a seat reserved for women from Sindh in the 2018 Pakistani general election.